On the Query Complexity of Training Data Reconstruction in Private Learning: Related Literature

+\cite{Guo2022} operate in the frequentist setting, and obtain lower bounds on the Euclidean MSE of reconstruction through the output of $(2,\e)$ R\'enyi DP learners.
+A key limitation of their work is that their lower bound result is invalid for a broad range of $\e$, as we formally state in Section \ref{sec:dra-dp-bounds}, with corresponding proof in Appendix \ref{app-subsec:guo-comparison}.
+Furthermore, prior work requires the input metric space to be compact and relies on the existence of coordinate-wise diameters.
+Such stringent assumptions hinder the generalizability of their results beyond $\reals^{d}$, particularly in unstructured domains such as text, where the notion of coordinate-wise diameters may not be well-defined or relevant.

-In this work, we focus on a related but different threat model, wherein, an \emph{informed} adversary attempts to reconstruct a training sample using information from the model training procedure, such as intermediate gradients, and prior knowledge of other training samples.
-This is consistent with the strong adversary model studied in the works of \citet{Balle2022} and \citet{Guo2022}.
-While these works derive reconstruction error bounds in the bayesian and frequentist formalisms respectively, their results are limited to the Euclidean metric. \citet{stock2022defending} obtain lower bounds on the leakage of secrets in language tasks in R\'enyi differentially private learners.
+\citet{stock2022defending} obtain lower bounds on the leakage of secrets in language tasks in R\'enyi differentially private learners.
 However, they are restricted to a structured and simplistic notion of secret bits, which does not capture the complexity of privacy protection in unstructured textual data.
 On the contrary, our lower bound results are more general and hold for arbitrary metric spaces.